Event Recap: How to Engage Women and Turn the “Great Resignation” into the “Great Retention”

 “We’ve partnered with reacHIRE and the Aurora program for the past few years and that’s certainly something we have done and will continue to do to develop our women [and] build cohorts regardless of location,” said Heather Bender of iRobot.”
 “We are creating new networks of people because we now understand with being remote, it can be harder to make new connections and get to know one another than you would have when you were physically all in one building.”

 Research from O.C.
 Tanner shows that employees who establish an above-average connection with their colleagues are eight times more likely to produce great work.
 By fostering a sense of belonging, your organization can be in a better position to avoid the “Great Resignation” and instead turn this time into a period of “Great Retention.”

 Are you interested in learning more from the fireside chat?
 View the on-demand recording from the virtual event.

 “We now do work everywhere and given (this virtual work environment), organizations need to do a better job onboarding, including their employees, creating communities, and providing support so that we don’t have women in the workforce leaving in droves and feeling burned out,” said Addie Swartz during the event.

-reacHIRE’s Aurora employee engagement platform can help you better support and engage women in your workforce.
+reacHIRE’s Aurora professional development platform can help you better support and engage women in your workforce.
 Aurora takes a unique community-based approach to help companies build the careers of all women, as well as accelerate growth for high-potential talent – so women thrive and stay at your organization.